mikeagn/CEC2013/README.txt

   competition in the Java programming language.
 - We also thank Dr. Daniel Molina Cabrera, for finding and correcting a bug in the Java source code.
+- We also thank Dr. Catalin Stoean, for finding and correcting a bug in the source code.

 --------------------------------------------------------------------------------
 -- LICENSE